baizhiheizi/quill/README.md

 The specific rules are as follows,

 1. Users can publish articles on the **platform** and become **authors**.
-2. All articles are paid articles, priced by *PressOne Token* with a minimum of 1 PRS.
+2. All articles are paid articles, priced by *PressOne Token* or *Bitcoin*.
 3. Users can pay for the articles, i.e. become a **reader** of a article.
 4. For every new income from an article, 40% will be allocated to each **early reader** on a pro-rata basis as **Early Reader Bonus** , 10% will be a handling fee for the **platform**, and the rest will be revenue for the **author**.
 5. **Readers** can also increase the amount they pay for an article by means of a reward in order to increase their share of the bonus.